tailhook/ciruela/doc/protocols/websocket.rst

 * Kind of index can be detected by inspecting data itself (i.e. first bytes of index file should contain a signature of some kind)

+Note 2: server implementation can ignore or can use ``hint`` value, client implementation can supply or can skip ``hint``.
+Current state is:
+``ciruela upload`` does not use hint, while ``ciruela-server`` always sends but never uses a hint value (still, the virtual path where index resides is used internally, so it may become useful in future if we will ever forward the ``GetIndex`` requests)

 GetBlock
 ````````